 The Doctors Venomous Treatment

 The first drug I had to take was a corticosteroid called prednisone an immunosuppressant medication used to treat Autoimmune Hepatitis and other disorders.
-That wasn’t real fun.
+That wasn’t any real fun.
 I had to deal with to many side effects.
 There were many sleepless nights due to the racing of my heart.
-Then my appetite shot way out of control and I gaining about 25 pounds, which was a good thing for me.
+Then my appetite shot way out of control and I gained about 25 pounds, which was a good thing for me.
 But, food became like an addiction and expensive!
 Couldn’t get enough.
 Weird…huh!
-After about three or four months of that my liver tests improved, probably from eating healthier, so I weened off that irritating stuff.
+After about three or four months of that my liver tests improved, probably from eating healthier, so I weaned off that irritating stuff.
 I thought I was done with the drugs, but hold on, the gastroenterologist introduced another drug called azathioprine.
 He said it was to keep my immune system in check.
 Really?
-Ok! you’re the doc… I did some research on that one finding out this junk had some real annoying side effects, too, of which I really didn’t appreciate and had to deal with over 2 1/2 years.
+Ok! you’re the doc… I did some research on that one finding out this junk had some very annoying side effects, too, of which I really didn’t appreciate and had to deal with over 2 1/2 years.

 Helping Myself Get Healed

 I finally told the doctor I wasn’t going to take the drug anymore.
-I was really getting tired of all the f—‘n side effects.
-It was against his better judgement, as he called me greedy.
+I was getting tired of all the stinking side effects.
+It was against his better judgment, as he called me greedy.
 What! that’s a nice thing to say to your patient.
 I guess he wanted me to keep paying those 50.00 dollar visits for those long 3 minutes of his time, plus the 15.00 to the pharmacy every month for their cut.
 Well, that instilled an instant bit of resentment.
-With a lot of prayer and trust in my Lord, I weened myself off that garb and now I’ve been drug free well over a year and a half.
+With a lot of prayer and trust in my Lord, I weened myself off that garb and now I’ve been drug-free well over a year and a half.

 I really believe with all my heart now by changing your diet, eating organic foods and vitamins certainly will help to fight off these kinds of autoimmune problems.
 I also know that’s the key to what’s helping keep my immune system working correctly again.